EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/VO.VizieR.md

 ### VO.VizieR.cds_astcat_search

 Query a VizieR catalog using the cdsclient tools Package: VO.VizieR Description: Query a VizieR catalog using the cdsclient command line tools.
-Allow to query a specific catalog by coordinates, or
+Allow to query a specific catalog by coordinates, or object name and return the output in various formats.